-Ose Oji (spicy peanut butter) also called Okw’ose in the igbo tradition, is a spicy smooth blend of peanuts.
+Ose Oji, spicy peanut butter also called Okw’ose in the Igbo tradition, is a spicy smooth blend of peanuts.
 It is served as a dip for kolanut, oji and garden egg, anala/afufa, to visitors to the home or during ceremonies.

 It is pretty simple to make using the hand mill grinder, dry mill blender or food processor.
-The smoothest blend is by the hand mill grinder, which is also what is used in the markets.
-The dry mill of the blender and the food processor give pretty good blends but it depends on your patience and power of the machine.
+The creamiest and smoothest blend is by the heavy-duty electric grinder used in the local markets in Nigeria.
+The dry mill of the blender and the food processor give pretty good blends though this depends on your patience and power of the machine.
 There might still be some grittiness but it won’t be so noticeable.

-To make Ose Oji (Spicy peanut butter):
+To make Ose Oji (Spicy peanut butter)

 2 cups skinned roasted peanuts (ground nuts) 2 toasted ehuru 1 seasoning cube toasted dry chili

-Make sure you let your grinder or processor rest in between grinding to avoid a blow out.
+Make sure you let your grinder or processor rest in between grinding to avoid a blowout.

 The peanut powder will start clumping together, scrape sides and continue grinding.